 The second part

 In the second part the examiner will ask you and your partner a question for you to answer together again; only this time you must try to make some kind of decision together.
 This often requires you to choose one option out of the five.

 You now have one minute to decide which two options you think are the most important

 Although it's easier to try and come to an agreement with your partner.
 It's OK if you don't agree with them.
 If you disagree explain why and say which option you think is best, again explaining why.

-One of the most important things to remember about this part of the test is that you shouldn't begin by saying what you think is the best option and before you decide on your final option, explain why you're not choosing the others.
+One of the most important things to remember about this part of the test is that you shouldn't begin by saying what you think is the best option.
+Before you decide on your final option, say a few things about why you're not choosing some of the others.

 A bad example would be something like this:

 Candidate A: Let's choose spending time outdoors and getting enough sleep because the others are less important